Why Leadership Development Planning is Important and How to Create a Leadership Development Plan

 More than 40% of McDonald’s senior leaders are graduates of McDonald’s Hamburger University (HU).
 Training focuses on leadership development, business growth and operations, emphasising service, quality and cleanliness.
 This is a reflection of their three-legged stool business model and unique ethos: aka the triangular relationship between employees, owners and suppliers.

 That could be tasking a high potential individual contributor with a project team.
 They may have all the technical knowledge for the project, but you’re looking to develop their strategic and people capabilities.
-The KPIs could be set performance expectations, maintain composure in complex situations and responsibly manage company resources—all strong leadership skills that are best learned on the job.
+The KPIs could be set performance expectations, maintain composure in complex situations and responsibly manage company resources—all strong leadership capabilities that are best learned on the job.
 Why?

 - There are real-world repercussions if mistakes are made.